 In an attempt to ease Flora’s broken heart, Jill Williams decided to bring two young cats, but none could fill Dexter’s gap.
 The two young felines couldn’t accept a mutual cuddles with Flora.
 Flora’s vacuum left by Dexter’s death still nourished the pain in her little heart.

 Williams family decided to foster some kittens.
 Fostering kittens, in fact, wasn’t a decision aimed to address Flora’s hard time.
 Williams just intended to teach her kids the importance of fostering, and had no idea that this may stir the joy again in Flora.
-So, four kittens, namely, Iggy, Bowie, Roxy and Glamour
+So, four kittens, namely, Iggy, Bowie, Roxy and Glamour, joined the family.

 Since the first day of the kittens’ arrival, things began to change, and flora’s smiley face started to recover.
 Days later, the kittens and Flora got the opportunity to meet, and Flora seemed to finally find the right folks to fill Dexter’s gap.